efirestone/hassle/docs/PredefinedEntityTypes.md

 # Predefined components

-For your convenience, Hassemble comes with a lot of predefined factory functions, data classes, observers and more for generic entity types.
+For your convenience, Hassle comes with a lot of predefined factory functions, data classes, observers and more for generic entity types.

 ## Helpers

 Helpers in home assistant are part of the [automation integrations](https://www.home-assistant.io/integrations/#automation).
-Some of those are represented as entities, therefore you can use them in Hassemble.
+Some of those are represented as entities, therefore you can use them in Hassle.

 ### Input Boolean